Why and Where You Should Attend a Divorce Support Group in Grand Rapids, MI

 Even with approximately 35-50% of marriages ending in divorce, the divorce process is still very isolating.
 Being single again or being a single parent is lonesome and quite likely a learning experience.
 A divorce support group can be a great resource when starting over.

-What to Expect When you Attend a Divorce Support Group
+What to Expect When You Attend a Divorce Support Group

 Most divorce support groups are free, and they provide short term guidance; the program usually takes approximately ten weeks.
 In West Michigan, most programs occur in local churches.
 Attendees do not have to be a member of that, or any, church to attend.